 (Image: redefineschool.com)

-Other wider collectivities include activities/platforms/programs, such as Shareable (https://www.shareable.net), the Post-Carbon Institute (http://www.postcarbon.org), the P2P Foundation (https://p2pfoundation.net), and so on that are actually undermining the traditional corporate methods of organising society and, in some cases, becoming major players.
+https://www.shareable.net), the Post-Carbon Institute (http://www.postcarbon.org), the P2P Foundation (https://p2pfoundation.net), and so on that are actually undermining the traditional corporate methods of organising society and, in some cases, becoming major players.
 These are all collective activities based around communities of followers and users.

 In essence, community is the cradle of the human being in which one can be carried through life receiving and providing help BECAUSE one is part of that community.